 A few years ago, when the New York Times asked him how early he starts recruiting law clerks, Chief Judge Alex Kozinski quipped, “At birth.”
 Chief Judge Kozinski was joking — kind of.

 Back in January, the Most Holy D.C.
 Circuit — blessed be its prestigious name — officially abandoned the Law Clerk Hiring Plan.
-Since then, we’ve been receiving reports of 2Ls around the country being hired as law clerks during this current semester, before they even have their spring grades.
+Since then, we’ve received reports of 2Ls around the country being hired for clerkships during this current semester, before they even have spring grades.